-The proposal is a non-project action adoption of School District Capital Facility Plans that will have no effect on plants, animals, fish or marine life.
-Future development is planned under the Capital Facilities Plans.
+The proposal is a non-project action adoption of a PROS Plan that will have no effect on plants, animals, fish, or marine life.
+Future park development/renovation activity is anticipated in the PROS Plan.
 Title 19 BDMC governs the protection and uses allowed within sensitive areas and their buffers.
 These standards include management practices deemed by the Washington State Department of Ecology and the Washington State Department of Commerce to incorporate best available science.
 The City's Sensitive Areas Code (Chapter 19.10 BDMC) requires applicants proposing to develop sites containing or adjacent to critical areas have a qualified professional submit a sensitive area report for City review and approval.
 The protection of plants, animals, fish, and marine life will not diminish or change under this proposal.
-Future projects may require clearing of plants and a loss to animal habitat, which would be addressed in more detail during project-specific environmental review.